 - Medication Management: Licensed psychiatrists provide medication management for patients depending on need, including buprenorphine (Suboxone).
 Psychiatrists provide both individual appointments and shared medical appointments, co-led by a therapist, depending on a patient’s needs.

 - Management for patients with co–occurring disorders: Psychiatrists also provide treatment for patients co-occurring psychiatric disorders.
 Psychiatrists tailor treatment plans to ensure appropriate medication prescribing to meet both the substance use and mental health needs.

-- Therapy: The SUPPORT clinic strengthens the recovery and treatment process for substance use patients through therapy.
+- Therapy: The ABOVE program strengthens the recovery and treatment process for substance use patients through therapy.
 Therapists specialize in motivational interviewing, relapse prevention, CBT and substance use counseling.
 Therapists offer both individual and group therapy, as appropriate.